adamjorr/somatic-variation/README.md

 ###What it does
 Uses BWA to align reads in the given directory to the given reference and outputs a bamfile.

+###Why do we use it
+BWA is a fast and accurate way to map reads to a reference.

 ###Expected output
 A bam file, specified by -o.